1711821-sketch/PTW/replit.md

 - Added documentation images section with image grid display
 - Implemented smooth animations and responsive design for both desktop and mobile
 - All existing buttons and functionality preserved
+- Unified all dropdown sections to use consistent styling (same height, font, spacing, background color, and toggle animations)
+- Refactored Godkendelsesproces section to match visual design of other dropdowns while preserving approval status display

 ## User Preferences
 Preferred communication style: Simple, everyday language.